Best Pool Table Brands in 2026: Who Actually Makes Good Tables

 Price range: $2,000-$4,500.
 They use standard 1-inch 3-piece slate, K-66 cushion rubber, and solid hardwood construction.
 The engineering is comparable to Playcraft and lower-end Olhausen.
 What you’re paying for beyond the specs is design: metal legs, reclaimed wood finishes, exposed hardware, and a visual identity that doesn’t look like a traditional billiard table.

-For homes where the pool table lives in an open-concept space rather than a basement game room, Plank & Hide solves the “my pool table doesn’t match my house” problem.
+For homes where the pool table lives in an open-concept space rather than a basement game room, though, Plank & Hide solves the “my pool table doesn’t match my house” problem that no other brand on this list is even trying to solve.

-Not going to name specific brands here because product lines change constantly.
-Instead, here are the red flags:
+Naming specific brands here would go stale fast, because product lines change constantly.
+These red flags don’t.

 Brands with no warranty information on their website are a problem.
 If a company won’t put their warranty in writing, assume the warranty is “good luck.”